aishtiaq7/VibeCheck-discord-bot/ReadMe.md

 # Implemented Commands: #
 * 'Vibecheck me' - Vibechecks back the sender
-* 'vibecheck @everyone' - Open a 15min window to vibe back using 'vibin' - command
+* 'vibecheck @everyone' - Open a X-min window to vibe back using 'vibin' - command
-* 'ucl' - Prints the upcoming UCL mathces
+* 'ucl' - Prints the upcoming UCL mathces in local time
 * 'pl table' - Prints the top 10 Premier League teams in the current league table

 TODO:
-* Hide your token key with .gitignore??
-Token needed in heroku
+*

 # Screenshots #